xts2002/demo-ci/README.md

 # Demo-CI: Hands-on Lecture on Continuous Integration Server

-This repository presents a practical guide to setup and use a **Continous Integration (CI) Server**.
+This repository presents a practical guide to set up and use a **Continous Integration (CI) Server**.
 The main objective of this guide is to provide students with a simple real first contact with this topic in Software Engineering.

-For more details on **Continous Integration (CI)**, You may find several tutorials and content by searching the Web.
+For more details on **Continous Integration (CI)**, you may find several tutorials and content by searching the Web.
 The [Atlassian CI/CD](https://www.atlassian.com/continuous-delivery/continuous-integration) webpage has a good background content on this topic.

-Even though there are many different **CI** servers, in this guide we will use the native **CI** available in GitHub.
-In **GitHub Actions** we can configure a CI server.
+Even though there are many different **CI** servers, in this guide, we will use the native **CI** available in GitHub.
+In **GitHub Actions**, we can configure a CI server.

 ![GitHub Actions](./images/ci-github-actions.png)

 GitHub Actions allows us to execute external applications when GitHub detects pre-defined events in a repository.
-Our goal is to setup a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the diagram bellow).
+Our goal is to set up a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the diagram below).

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)